 The Government stated in the Smart Metering Prospectus response published in March 2011, that every home in Great Britain should have smart energy meters, giving people far better information about and control over their energy consumption than today.
 The rollout of smart meters will play an important role in Britain’s transition to a low-carbon economy, and help us meet some of the long-term challenges we face in ensuring an affordable, secure and sustainable energy supply.

 In order to bring forward the start of rollout and help deliver early benefits, a staged approach to implementation was adopted, under which energy Suppliers have started to install smart meters that meet a minimum set of requirements (SMETS1) followed by the implementation of a central data and communications entity, supporting wide area networks and richer functionality (SMETS2).
-This Technical Architecture describes the target architecture of the SMETS2 system.
+This Technical Architecture describes the target architecture of the SMETS2 system including the enrolment of SMETS1 smart meters into the SMETS2 system.

 Document Purpose